Ultrafast heat transfer in single palladium nanocrystals seen with an X-ray free-electron laser: Methods

 \subsection{Modelling of the internal structure of a Pd nanoparticle}

 We assume an initial shape of a rounded rectangle to give a Bragg peak similar to the shape shown at negative delay times.
 This assumption is not unreasonable, as the Pd nanoparticles resemble octahedral shapes, as shown in a previous study \cite{Suzana2021}, thus a rectangle could be representative of its projection in 2D.
-The shape parameters were optimised with boundary conditions using the \texttt{minimize} function from the Python \texttt{scipy.optimize} library \cite{Virtanen2020}.
+The shape parameters were optimised with boundary conditions using the \texttt{minimize} function from the Python \texttt{scipy.optimize} sub-package \cite{Virtanen2020}.
 The correlation between the normalised intensity of the model, $|\mathcal{F}(S(r))|^2$, and the measured normalised intensity was maximised.
 This was achieved by minimising $1-r$, where $r$ is the Pearson correlation coefficient computed using the \texttt{pearsonr} function from \texttt{scipy.stats} \cite{Virtanen2020}.
 This metric was used to account for any Bragg peak intensity normalisation uncertainties. $r$ is also shown in Eq. \ref{eq:XC},

 where $x_n$ is the value of a given pixel and delay time, $\bar{x}$ is the mean of the entire array for that delay time, $y_n$ is the value of another pixel and delay time, and $\bar{y}$ is the mean of the entire array at that delay time.
-The crystal model arrays and their corresponding model diffraction intensities were zero-padded on all sides of the 2D array to $512 \times 512$ pixels, before being cropped to $128 \times 128$ pixels for minimising $1-r$.
+The crystal model arrays and their corresponding model diffraction intensities were zero-padded on all sides of the 2D array to $512 \times 512$ pixels.
+They were then cropped to $128 \times 128$ pixels to match the experimental data for minimising $1-r$.

-The shape of the crystal was assumed to be constant throughout the delay time measurements, as the temperature rise in the Pd lattice is far from the melting temperature.
-The synthesised nanoparticles have very low defect densities; thus, we assume there is no significant residual strain or lattice displacement present without laser perturbation.
-The phase, $\mathbf{\psi}$, was added to the shape, $s$, creating a complex crystal function, $S = se^{i\psi}$ for each element in the array.
-The phase was modelled after a planar acoustic wave propagating through it, given by,
+The shape of the crystal was considered to be constant throughout the delay time measurements, as the temperature rise in the Pd lattice is far from the melting temperature.
+The synthesised nanoparticles have very low defect densities; thus, we consider that there is no significant residual strain or lattice displacement in the absence of laser perturbation.
+The phase $\psi$, shape $s$, and phase ramp $\phi_{\mathrm{ramp}}$ were combined to create a complex crystal function,

+The phase was modelled as a piecewise-linear profile representing a planar acoustic wave propagating through the crystal: